dhis2/dhis2.github.io/_posts/2018-12-07-packages-and-conventions.md

 code and commit messages.

-If you are using **packages** then you get access to **code-style** functionality automatically, if you want to only use **code-style**, see the [README](https://github.com/dhis2/code-style/blob/master/README.md) for specific instructions.
+If you are using **packages** then you get access to **code-style** functionality automatically.
+If you want to only use **code-style**, see the [README](https://github.com/dhis2/code-style/blob/master/README.md) for specific instructions.

 # 2 - [packages](https://github.com/dhis2/packages)

-**packages** is a commandline tool which comes with a set of built-in commands and extends its functionality with plugins.
+**packages** is a commandline tool that comes with a set of built-in commands and extends its functionality with plugins.

 When a project is setup using **packages** and e.g.